gremlin-softworks/soft/docs/readme.md

 Utilizes dependency injection as the only reference method within modules that are created, apps use fragments that can act as independent applications and are bound in the DOM with custom elements.
 This provides the following features:
 - DOM <-> module binding using custom elements.
+- DOM binding functions such as repeaters, events, dynamic classes and injection.
 - CSS encapsulation for fragment modules.
 - Pure html templating for fragments.
 - Easy to track all (in framework) dependencies and their physical locations.